 - The current House simply does not have the capacity to serve present or future needs of Mayo Clinic patient families

-- In the past three years, the Ronald McDonald House of Rochester has turned away more than 3,000 families who needed our services
+- In the past four years, the Ronald McDonald House of Rochester, Minnesota has turned away more than 4,000 families who needed our services

 After years of planning we have secured adjacent additional parcels of land along Second Street.
 This plan allows us to preserve our current home and expand our footprint.
 This strategic location offers us visibility and is conveniently located between the Mayo Clinic’s downtown locations and Saint Marys Campus – just a short walk or shuttle ride away for all guests.